alekosot/django-stentor/README.rst

 * Make models as extensible as possible, taking into account the possibility of model subclasses.

 *Constant efforts*
-* Simplicity, ideally this should be almost a plug-and-play app
+* Simplicity, ideally this should be a plug-and-play app
 * Configuration/extensibility without sacrificing simplicity (if possible)
 * Documentation